misimpso/twitterpi/README.md

 ```
 You can add multiple accounts to this credentials file.
 When populated, remove `.sample` suffix.

+Make sure you set the birthdate of your account or your follow requests will fail on certain age-restricted users (e.g. alcohol brands).

 ## Process
 - For each account:
     - Search for latest tweets matching criteria.